 The first step of acting as a space planner is to create a tidy office environment.
-You need to get rid of the supplies and accessories you’re not planning to use in any part of your office design, from the kitchen to meeting rooms to call center.
-The next step of your office planning is to organize the items you’re planning to keep in your new space.
+You need to get rid of the supplies and accessories you’re not planning to use in any part of your office design, from the kitchen to meeting rooms to the call center.
+The next step of your planning office space is to organize the items you’re planning to keep in your new space.
 Depending on your open office plan, you can come up with creative ways to use desk organizers and drawer dividers in your work environment settings.
-You’re going to have more room for office space planning once you create a clutter-free workplace environment.
+You’re going to have more room for planning office space once you create a clutter-free workplace environment.
 Remember, a cluttered office doesn’t look professional in corporate organizations.

 2. Separate Storage Solutions